-Emergency Medical Technician
+Emergency Medical Technician Program

-EMT Program Description
+EMT Training Program Description

-EMT Program Objectives
+Program Objectives

 • The student shall complete all the requirements set forth by United States Department of Transportation, National Highway Traffic Safety Administration.The student will need to have earned a minimum of 73% cumulative average prior to Final Examinations.
 In addition, student must Pass Written Final Examination with 73% or greater.